-List of pupils in cohort - in groups corresponding to their class allocation in Y3 if known.
+List of pupils in cohort - in groups corresponding to their class allocation in Year 3 if known.

 Workbook per pupil - use as transition journal for pupil to keep.

-- 1. Introduce the group and its purpose and ask the pupils whether they been thinking about KS2 recently.
-Ask them what their thoughts have been, which class etc - 2.
-Set group ground rules
+Introduce the group and its purpose and ask the pupils whether they been thinking about Key Stage 2 recently.
+Ask them what their thoughts have been, which class, etc

+Set group ground rules such as

-Eg, we do not 'put down' each other everyone has the right to speak what other people say in group is confidential every person has the right not to offer an opinion
+- we do not 'put down' each other - everyone has the right to speak - what other people say in group is confidential - every person has the right not to offer an opinion